 Before that, I worked for Mozilla, where I wore different hats, from performance engineer to data platform engineer.
 What I am most proud of is having set the direction of the data platform from its very early days and built a large part of it, including the team.

-I plan to finish writing the book by the end of the year, ideally October or November.
-So far, I have been releasing each chapter as I go along.
-The first two chapters are available in pre-release, and the third one will be out by the beginning of September.
+I plan to finish writing the book by the end of the year.
+So far, I have been releasing a new chapter nearly every month.